 - The United States is the world’s largest producer of strawberries.
-The top three strawberry producing states include California, Florida, and Oregon.
-California produced approximately 2.7 billion pounds of strawberries in 2013, far more than any other state, -and more than 50,000 acres are dedicated to producing strawberries.
+The top three strawberry-producing states are California, Florida, and Oregon.
+California produced approximately 2.7 billion pounds of strawberries in 2013, far more than any other state, and more than 50,000 acres of land are dedicated to producing strawberries.

-- Strawberries are grown in every state in the United States, and almost every country in the world.
-They are the most widely-grown fruit crop.
+- Strawberries are grown in every state in the United States and almost every country in the world.
+They are the most widely grown fruit crop.
 Today, there are over 100 varieties of strawberries.

-- Americans consume about 8 pounds of strawberries every year; approximately 75% of that amount is fresh strawberries and the remainder is frozen.
+- Americans consume about eight pounds of strawberries every year; approximately 75% of that amount is fresh strawberries and the remainder is frozen.
 94% of U.S. households consume strawberries.

 In 2005, the California Strawberry Commission published food safety recommendations specific for strawberry growers based on good agricultural practices (GAPs).
-This report recommends that producers should avoid field contamination by not picking strawberries in areas with obvious fecal contamination.
-Salmonella can contaminate fruits and vegetables through contaminated soils, the use of contaminated water in irrigation, or cross contamination from workers or food handlers.
-Soil and water become contaminated through the feces of various animal species, particularly birds.
+This report recommends that producers avoid field contamination by not picking strawberries in areas with obvious fecal contamination.
+Fruits and vegetables can become contaminated through soils and water (e.g. contaminated irrigation water) or through cross-contamination from workers or food handlers.
+Soil and water can become contaminated through the feces of various animal species, particularly birds.

 Soil & Planting

 Strawberry production requires attention to cultural practices such as variety, selection, weed control, frost control, and winter protection.
 There are two major production systems utilized in the world.
-These systems are the perennial matted row and annual hill, using raised plastic beds (also referred to as “strawberry plasticulture”); the second is the perennial matted row.
-The matted row system employs runners as the primary yield component where plants are allowed to runner freely into narrow rows.
+The first system is the annual hill, which uses raised plastic beds (also referred to as “strawberry plasticulture”); the second is the perennial matted row.
+The matted row system employs runners as the primary yield component where plants are allowed to shoot runners freely into narrow rows.
 The hill system relies on crowns as the primary yield component.
 In this system, any runners that form are removed.
 Perennial masted rows use short day cultivars in climates with short summers and cold winters.
 The annual hill system is primarily used in areas having mild winters and either hot or moderate summers.

 Strawberry production in Florida utilizes the raised plastic bed method, with about two rows of plants per bed.
-Many varieties are cultivated in Florida which can change from year to year and include Camarosa, Carmine, Camino Real, Gaviota, Strawberry Festival, Sweet Charlie, Treasure, Ventana, and Winter Dawn.
+Many varieties are cultivated in Florida, and the specific varieties grown can change from year to year.
+They can include Camarosa, Carmine, Camino Real, Gaviota, Strawberry Festival, Sweet Charlie, Treasure, Ventana, and Winter Dawn.
 Pests that affect cultivation include the twospotted spider mite, thrips, lepidopterous larvae (fall and southern armyworms), corn earworms, and sap beetles.
-Occasionally, insects are seen on the fruit, but are managed on an as needed basis and include fruit flies, whiteflies, lygus bugs, saltmarsh caterpillars, aphids, leafrollers, tobacco budworms, mole crickets, and ants.
+Occasionally, insects are seen on the fruit, but are managed on an as-needed basis; they include fruit flies, whiteflies, lygus bugs, saltmarsh caterpillars, aphids, leafrollers, tobacco budworms, mole crickets, and ants.

-Good irrigation is an important part in growing and maintaining healthy strawberry plants by allowing for optimal plant growth and crop production., Determining the proper amount of irrigation is necessary because both excessive and minimal watering of plants can cause problems.
-Excessive irrigation can lead to nutrient deficiencies in the root zone by the leaching of sulfur, boron, and nitrogen.
-In addition, over-watering can lead to either slower root growth or the rotting of the roots all together.
+Good irrigation plays an important role in growing and maintaining healthy strawberry plants by allowing for optimal plant growth and crop production.
+Determining the proper amount of irrigation is necessary because both excessive and minimal watering of plants can cause problems.
+Excessive irrigation can lead to nutrient deficiencies in the root zone because it can cause leaching of sulfur, boron, and nitrogen.
+In addition, over-watering can lead to either slower root growth or the rotting of the roots altogether.
 On the other hand, inadequate watering can lead to reduced strawberry size, decreased yield, and diminished fruit quality.
-There are few recommended ways in which this crop can be irrigated.
+The recommended ways for irrigating this crop are limited.
 Ideal methods include overhead irrigation, sprinklers, or drip lines.
-Overhead or sprinkler irrigation can also serve other purposes including frost protection in areas where frost is an issue or as a way to provide cooling to the crop in hotter weather.
-As well, irrigation can be used to apply fertilizers and pesticides to the crop.
+Overhead or sprinkler irrigation can also serve other purposes, such as frost protection in areas where frost is an issue or as a way to provide cooling to the crop in hotter weather.
+Irrigation can also be used to apply fertilizers and pesticides to the crop.
 Methods such as flood or furrow irrigation should be avoided.